Enquire now

 Eczema, also known as dermatitis, is a common dermatologic condition that causes patches of skin to become inflamed, red, itchy, cracked and rough.
 Eczema affects both children and adults, and can appear anywhere on the body.
 Though it is not contagious, it can be physically uncomfortable and emotionally distressing, and can have a significant negative impact on your quality of life.

 There are many types of eczema, each with different characteristics and triggers.
 Treatment focuses on managing symptoms and controlling flares through lifestyle changes, prescription medication and in-office treatments.
-At Northside Dermatology, our specialist dermatologists have extensive experience in all aspects of eczema prevention and treatment to help patients find a routine that works for them.
+The specialist dermatologists who consult at Northside Dermatology have extensive experience in all aspects of eczema prevention and treatment to help patients find a routine that works for them.

 What Triggers Eczema?